FaroukAbichou/Kapture/README.md

 # Kapture

-Kapture is a minimalist and user-friendly probe recording and recor.video editing application, designed to offer a simple yet effective way to capture and refine your recor.video content.
+Kapture is a minimalist and user-friendly probe recording and record.video editing application, designed to offer a simple yet effective way to capture and refine your record.video content.
 Built using Kotlin and Jetpack Compose, Kapture integrates the powerful capabilities of FFmpeg to provide a seamless recording and editing experience.

 ## Getting Started